nielrenned/aoc2024/README.md

 # Day 7

 Yet again, I was kind of worried that a brute-force approach wouldn't work here, but it's only Day 7, so we didn't need to do anything fancy.
 On my laptop (M3 MacBook Air), Part 1 finished almost instantly and Part 2 finished in less than 10 seconds.
 And Python's stdlib, as usual, did most of the heavy lifting for us.
 And once we factored out the common logic, the code for both parts is nearly identical!
 There are almost certainly optimizations that could be made here, but it finished so fast, it's not worth it.

+# Day 8

+I initially wrote this without writing a `Vector` class and just using tuples, but it looked so ugly I decided to rework it.
+The overall code is longer, but who knows, maybe this `Vector` class will come in handy on a later problem.
+You can see the before-and-after by picking out the commits from the log.

+Outside of writing the `Vector` class (and remembering to give it a `__hash__` and `__eq__` method), today's problem was straightforward.
+We get to take advantage of my favorite class, `defaultdict`, to make parsing the input very straightforward.
+And we use a `dict` to separate out all the relevant points as we parse.
+Then we can use the great `itertools` hammer to get all possible pairs.
+I initially used `combinations`, but `permutations` actually simplifies the code, as we can just focus on moving in one direction.
+Then we can use a `set` to make sure we only capture each antinode once.
+Man!
+The Python standard library is so good.